sidgames5/soundspace-new/README.md

 ```
 Next you need to run the compilation command
 Windows:
-Type `lime build cs -Drelease` in the command prompt.
+Type `lime build cpp -Drelease` in the command prompt.
 You might need to install the .net SDK in order to compile it.
 Linux:
 Type `lime build cpp -Drelease` in the terminal.
 You might need to install g++ in order to compile it.
 Cross-platform: